-Get this map on your smartphone and locate yourself on the route.
+Get these maps on your smartphone and locate yourself on the trails!
 Get the App.
 Get the Map.

 AVENZA PDF MAPS is a free mobile map application that enables you to download maps over a Wi-Fi or cellular network to read on your smartphone or tablet.
 Use your device’s built-in GPS to track your location on the map.
 The beauty is that you can access these maps and locate yourself even when you’re offline (no WiFi or Cell connection) because they’re saved to the device’s memory.

-Step 2: On your smartphone or tablet, copy this URL (website address):
+Step 2: On your smartphone or tablet, copy URL (website address):

 Open PDF Maps App and click the + or store icon to add a map.
 Then click into the “From the Web” field and paste the URL and click Go.
 The map will then be downloaded onto your device.